uit-no/hpc-doc/guides/accounting.rst

 We charge for used resources, both cpu and memory.
-The accounting system charges for used processor equivalents (PE) times used walltime so if you ask for more than 2GB of memory per cpu you will get charged for more than the actual cpus you use.
+The accounting system charges for used processor equivalents (PE) times used walltime, so if you ask for more than 2GB of memory per cpu you will get charged for more than the actual cpus you use.

 Processor equivalents.